• Skip to primary navigation

 • Drain and flake tuna.
 Add to chopped vegetable mixture.

-• Add remaining ingredients and mix well.
+• Add mayonnaise, black pepper, fresh lemon juice, hot sauce and salt.
+Mix until ingredients are incorporated.
 For best flavor, chill tuna salad for 1 hour before serving.

 Notes